jasonhemann/25SP-CS1114/syllabus.md

 ### Tutoring attendance/Practice problems

-I have asked our tutors to ensure that you attend tutoring at least once per week.
+I have asked our tutors to ensure that you attend tutoring (and that your TA marks you down for having sufficiently participated) at least once per week.
+Recitation counts as coming to tutoring.

 - If I assigned practice problems that are not otherwise graded, they will ask to see your progress on these, and give you credit for